OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-13.md

 ## Matthew 13:13

-The reason I speak to them in parables is that although they see, they do not truly see; and although they hear, they do not truly hear, nor do they understand.
+The reason I speak to them in parables is that

+> although they look, they do not see;
+> although they hear, they do not listen;
+> nor do they understand.

 ## Matthew 13:14